 While heroin adulterated with fentanyl has been in the news in recent years and the risks are well-known, there is a new danger on the streets, and it’s even deadlier.
 It is a frighteningly powerful combination of heroin and synthetic opioids known as “gray death.”

 America’s battle with addiction is ever-growing and ever-changing.
 For many years, heroin has been one of the world’s most notorious substances—from suggestions that you can become addicted after the first use to the high risk of overdose and death, it has long been perceived as one of the scariest drugs available.1,2 However, in recent years, new dangers have arisen that have prompted even more alarm among those familiar with the opioid crisis in America.
 Prescription painkillers (opioid medications) have come to the forefront of this epidemic, with record numbers of people abusing them, overdosing on them, and dying from them.

 According to the National Institute on Drug Abuse (NIDA), deaths from prescription opioids like OxyContin and fentanyl nearly doubled from 2002 to 2015.3 When you combine these drugs with an already potent opiate like heroin, the risks skyrocket.
 “Gray death” is the most recent face of a troubling trend of new and stronger synthetic opioids being added (with or without the user’s knowledge) to batches of heroin.

 What Is Gray Death?

 Gray death is the name given to a new street drug that began showing up in certain regions at the end of 2016 and early 2017.
 It contains a blend of opioid substances (such as heroin, fentanyl, and U-47700, or “Pink”).
-Combinations vary between samples and are typically so strong they can cause immediate death by overdose—not only by drug users but by anyone who touches it, such as first responders.4,5
+Combinations vary between samples and are typically so strong that they can cause immediate death by overdose—not only among drug users but in anyone who touches the substance, such as first responders.4,5

 The name of the drug comes from:4,5